mendix/docs/content/refguide/module-security.md

 {{% /alert %}}

-Within a module you can define module roles and specify security settings of those module roles for forms, microflows, entities and data sets.
+Within a module you can define module roles and specify security settings of those module roles for forms, microflows, entities and datasets.

 ## 2 Form Access